NotDarkn/website/TO-DO.md

 ### In Progress
 - [ ] Replace all `<font>` in the code to be `div` classes in `style.css`
 - [ ] Remove the padding between lists, texts, and headers
-- [ ] Add more information to the README of this GitHub
 - [ ] Add some HTML comments for me to read it easier
 ***
 ### Important